Mithrandir98/CII/README.md

 - [x] Flow up animation for landing page
 - [x] Fade in animation for mission
 - [x] Flow to right animation for services
-- [ ] Flow to right animation for impact
+- [x] Flow to right animation for impact
 - [x] Fade in (different directions) animation for clients
 - [x] Fade in animation for contact
 - [x] Fade in animation for notice

-- [ ] Logo on navbar needs to be sharper
-- [x] Notice on phones needs to be fixed (align)
-- [ ] Impact headers go on top center, replace the headers with case 1,2,3 and the text with outcome 1,2,3
-- [ ] CLients logos need to be sharper
-- [x] Contact us logo and button to be aligned into frame of form
-- [x] © 2021, Copyright Integrity International.
-All rights reserved.
-Footer centered